Beijing dialect: Younger generation

 Some fear that the vernacular Beijing dialect will disappear.
 According to a 2010 study by Beijing Union University, 49% of young Beijingers born after 1980 prefer to speak standard Mandarin rather than the Beijing dialect.
 According to a UN report, nearly 100 Chinese dialects, especially those spoken by the 55 ethnic minorities in China, are endangered.

 Mutual intelligibility

-The Beijing dialect is generally mutually intelligible with other Mandarin dialects, including Putonghua.
+The Beijing dialect is generally mutually intelligible with other Mandarin dialects, including Standard Chinese.
 However it is not intelligible with other Sino-Tibetan languages or even other Chinese languages including Cantonese, Hokkien, and Wu Chinese.

-The Dungan language is a Mandarin-derived Sinitic language spoken throughout Central Asia, particularly in Kyrgyzstan and Kazakhstan.
+The Dungan language is a Sinitic language derived from Mandarin spoken throughout Central Asia, particularly in Kyrgyzstan and Kazakhstan.
 Speakers like Dungan poet and scholar Iasyr Shivaza and others have reported that Chinese who speak the Beijing dialect could understand Dungan, but Dungans could not understand Beijing Mandarin.